Everyone would like to write well, but not everyone is willing to put in the work.

 9. Don’t bother with the obvious

-“It’s not the number of breaths we take, but the number of moments that take our breath away.” – Exactly the kind of cliché BS to avoid.
+“It’s not the number of breaths we take, but the number of moments that take our breath away.” is exactly the kind of cliché BS to avoid.

 “In displaying the psychology of your characters, minute particulars are essential.
 God save us from vague generalizations!” – Anton Chekhov